Day-by-Day / September 5, 1804

 No Preserve Island

-No Preserve Island, NE-SD After making 13¾ miles up the Missouri, the boats stop early at No Preserve Island.
+After making 13¾ miles up the Missouri, the boats stop early at what they name No Preserve Island.
 There, they make a new cedar mast for the barge.
-Lewis describes the bull snake and adds two plant specimens to his collection.
+Lewis describes the bull snake and adds wild prairie rose and bur oak to his plant collection.

 No Preserve Island